notliamsi/iqd/README.md

 # IQD
-Install Qemu on Debian (IQD) is a powerful automation script designed to expedite and simplify the installation process of QEMU on Debian-based systems.
+Install Qemu on Debian (IQD) is a simple automation script designed to expedite and simplify the installation process of QEMU on Debian-based systems.

 ## How to use it
 1. Clone this repo